shinwook4834/shinwook4834.github.io/_posts/en/2025-11-16-The-Path-to-Complete-Healing-Gratitude.md

 ---

-# 📖 The Text and the Absence of Gratitude
+# 📖 Leprosy and the Reality of Despair

+In Jesus’ time, leprosy was the most hopeless disease.
+It began with spots on the skin, grew into swelling, disfigured the face, and eventually led to death.

+- Lepers were isolated from family and community
+- The Law required them to stay at least 45 meters away from others
+- Healing was rare, and if healed, they had to be certified by a priest

+Into this desperate situation, Jesus encountered ten lepers.

+---

+# 📖 The Event: Ten Healed, One Grateful

-As Jesus passed between Samaria and Galilee, ten lepers cried out from a distance:
+The ten lepers cried out:
-> “Jesus, Master, have pity on us!”
+> “Jesus, Master, have pity on us.”
+(Luke 17:13)

+Jesus commanded:
-Jesus told them, “Go, show yourselves to the priests,” and as they went, they were cleansed.
+> “Go, show yourselves to the priests.”
+(Luke 17:14)

+As they went, they were cleansed.
-Yet only one returned to give thanks—and he was a Samaritan.
+Yet only one—a Samaritan—returned to glorify God and thank Jesus.

 Jesus asked:
-> “Where are the other nine?”
+> “Were not all ten cleansed?
+Where are the other nine?”
+(Luke 17:17)

-All ten received physical healing, but only one received salvation.
-**Gratitude completes healing.**
+And to the one who returned He said:
+> “Rise and go; your faith has made you well.”
+(Luke 17:19)

 ---

-# 📖 The Timing of Gratitude Matters
+# 📖 The Priority of Gratitude — Do Not Miss the Timing

+- Nine rushed to the priests, but the Samaritan first returned to Jesus with thanks.
-Gratitude must be expressed at the right moment, or it fades.
+- Gratitude is about timing: it must be given at the moment grace is received.
-When prayer is answered, we must give thanks immediately.
-Delaying gratitude often robs us of it.

-- Grace grows dim with time
-- Human memory is short
+- Grace fades quickly, and human memory is short.
 - Psalm 103:2: *“Forget not all his benefits.”*

-If we miss the moment, we may never give thanks at all.
+**Gratitude delayed is gratitude lost.**

 ---

-# 📖 Complaining Is Easier Than Gratitude
+# 📖 The Rarity of Gratitude — Where Are the Nine?

-Only one out of ten gave thanks.
+- Only one out of ten gave thanks.
-Am I among the 10% who are grateful, or the 90% who are not?

-Human nature leans more easily toward complaint than gratitude.
-- Consumer culture makes us feel perpetually lacking
-- Greed is never satisfied
-- Greed only breeds more greed
+- Gratitude is not natural; complaint and grumbling are.
+- Israel’s history was filled with murmuring despite God’s miracles.
+- Today, consumerism and comparison rob us of gratitude.

 But gratitude breaks the power of greed.
-Gratitude changes the direction of the heart.
-- Comparison reveals lack
-- Gratitude reveals abundance

-> “I already have so much” — gratitude teaches us this truth.
+**Gratitude redirects the heart toward abundance.**

 ---

 # 📖 Gratitude Must Be Expressed

-Gratitude is not real until it is expressed.
-It becomes gratitude when shown in words, actions, and life.
+- Silent gratitude is incomplete.

-- Simply being present in worship is an expression of thanks
+- Worship is the concrete expression of thanks to God.
-- Gratitude requires practice
-- Writing down thanksgiving topics can easily yield a hundred items

-**Gratitude is not just a feeling—it is the fruit of faith expressed.**
+- Prayer must include expressed thanksgiving.
+- Keep a gratitude journal to record even small blessings.

+**Small acts of gratitude create great waves of blessing.**

 ---